Browse FAQs by topic

 All initial deposits should come from an account in your own name.
 If you want to deposit from a joint account, we will need identification documents for the other party.

-How long does it take to deposit my funds into my CurrencyFair account?
+How long does it take to send my money into my CurrencyFair account?

-The length of time it takes for your funds to be credited to your CurrencyFair account varies and depends on the currency you are depositing.
+The length of time it takes for your money to be credited to your CurrencyFair account varies and depends on the currency you are sending in.
 You can see our process times and fees for all currencies.

 Do I need to open any new bank accounts to use CurrencyFair?

 No, CurrencyFair works with your existing bank accounts.
-It is important to remember that when transferring funds to an account, that account must be denominated in the same currency as the funds being sent.
+It is important to remember that when sending money to an account, that account must be denominated in the same currency as the money being sent.
 For example, if you are transferring Australian Dollars, the beneficiary account must also be designated in Australian Dollars.

-I have a brokerage account, can I deposit funds from this to exchange funds from CurrencyFair?
+I have a brokerage account, can I send money from this to exchange funds from CurrencyFair?

 Yes, that should be no problem at all, however, there may be some additional requirements.
 You should get in touch with us at email@example.com to confirm.